K7CTC/LMODEM/README.md

     4. File transfer complete.
 Integrity check passed. (exit gracefully)
 8. LMODEM execution is concluded on both sending and receiving stations.

 Of course, the operational flow noted above assumes an uninterrupted transfer.
-When the sending and receiving stations have difficulty communicating, alternate logical flows can occur.
-These alternate flows are driven by the watchdog timer time-out setting.
+When the sending and receiving stations have difficulty communicating, alternate logic flows can occur.
+These alternate flows are generally driven by the watchdog timer time-out setting.

 ## Handling Adverse Conditions